mondoohq/cnquery/providers/TESTING.md

 # Arista Provider Testing

 Need to test the Arista provider, but you don't have high end switches taking up space in your office?
-Don't worry, there's plenty of options for local or cloud testing so you can make sure this provider works as expected.
+Don't worry, there are plenty of options for local or cloud testing so you can make sure this provider works as expected.

 ## AWS